priyankahotkar/unlimitly/README.md

-# MentorConnect
+# Unlimitly

-MentorConnect is a free, AI-driven online mentoring platform designed to connect mentees with experienced mentors seamlessly.
+Unlimitly is a free, AI-driven online mentoring platform designed to connect mentees with experienced mentors seamlessly.
 It integrates automated scheduling, built-in video conferencing, real-time chat, and community discussion forums into a single platform to provide a structured and accessible mentoring experience.

 ## Table of Contents
 - [Project Overview](#project-overview)